clay/claycli/README.md

 clay lint domain.com/components/image/instances/a8d7s # lint an image, checking its data against the schema

 clay lint -f components/foo # lint the template, schema, and bootstrap

+clay lint # if no arguments, it'll prompt for interactive linting
 ```

 ## Create